at.lattice.variables#

 Parameters:

-• name (str) – Name of the Variable
+• name (str) – Name of the Variable.
+If empty, a unique name is generated.

 • delta (int | float) – Initial variation step